Brandon-Alvarez-03/Quick_JavaScript_Refreshers/README.md

 This repository has a `CONTRIBUTING.md` file to guide you through the contribution process.
 Please read through it before making any contributions.

+The repository [Wiki](https://github.com/Brandon-Alvarez-03/Quick_JavaScript_Refreshers/wiki) is also a great quickstarting guide on contributing to this repository!

 ### Encouraged Code Comments

+---

 Adding comments to your code is a best practice that not only helps others understand your code, but also serves as a reminder for yourself in the future.
 In this repository, multiline comments are encouraged as they allow for a more thorough explanation of the code.